 Inspired by the automotive industry, a protective film layer can help keep your mountain bike in peak condition

-As much as you love taking your bike out on the trails, that love isn’t necessarily reciprocated by the great outdoors.
-It goes with the territory that you and your mountain bike will be bombarded with mud, dirt and grit when you get in the saddle, and while a rider can easily jump in the shower afterwards, your bike’s exterior doesn’t always get away with it so easily.
+Taking your bike out on the trails is why you bought it, right?
+But that love isn’t necessarily reciprocated by the great outdoors.
+It goes with the territory that you and your mountain bike will be bombarded with mud, dirt and grit when you get in the saddle – particularly in the UK (no matter the season), and while a rider can easily jump in the shower afterwards, your bike’s exterior doesn’t always get away with it so easily.

-The ominous sound of a piece of gravel hitting your frame can leave you with that sinking feeling, as you realise it’s chipping away at both your paintwork and the resale value of your treasured bike.
-The good news, however, is that by applying a relatively inexpensive coating such as invisiFRAME to your frame, you can keep your bike in peak condition without sacrificing your time on the singletrack.
+The ominous sound of a rock strike or a piece of errant gravel flicking up and hitting your frame can leave you with that sinking feeling, as you realise it’s chipping away at both your paintwork and the resale value of your treasured bike.
+The good news, however, is that by applying a relatively inexpensive coating such as invisiFRAME to your frame, you can keep your bike in peak condition without sacrificing your time on the trail.
 As solutions go, it’s much better than hanging your bike on the wall and turning it into a two-wheeled museum piece.

 When it comes to protecting their investments, the owners of high-end sports cars tend to know a thing or two.
 It feels appropriate, then, that invisiFRAME was inspired by the polyurethane film that’s regularly applied to supercar exteriors to keep them in showroom condition.